 A seemingly immortal luminary of instrumental hip-hop, Premier dedicated his hour to the late MC Guru (1961-2010).
 Together, Guru and Premier formed Gang Starr and helped lay the groundwork for some of the foundational East Coast sounds we know today.
 In between skillful record scratches and infectious head nodding, Premier prefaced each vinyl with a short hip-hop history lesson.
 He revealed that his and Guru’s careers were far from self-contained and, instead, involved a comic universe-like assembly of acts and collectives whose prerogatives were to lift each other up in order to manifest their own success.

 We constantly ran into this theme in our short time with Words, Beats & Life.
 Even in competitive formats like the 3v3 or the Paint Jam Photography Competition, WBL was showcasing art forms that may require face-offs but ultimately sought to flaunt them to the broader community.
 The festival pursued civic partnerships and government buy-in to curate a holistic, near city-wide effort.
-Entities that might have not considered participating in such a themed event – say, the University of Toronto’s orchestra ensemble behind The HHO & The Illharmonic Orchestra event – collaborated to uplift the wider arts community.
+The University of Toronto’s orchestra ensemble behind The HHO & The Illharmonic Orchestra event even collaborated to uplift the wider arts community.